Am0rphous/Awesome/README.md

   - [ProtonMail](https://protonmail.com/) - ProtonMail is an end-to-end encrypted email service founded in 2013 in Geneva, Switzerland by scientists who spent time at the CERN research facility.
 ProtonMail uses client-side encryption to protect email content and user data before they are sent to ProtonMail servers, unlike other common email providers such as Gmail and Outlook.com.
 [Wikipedia](https://en.wikipedia.org/wiki/ProtonMail)
   - [Prospect Mail client](https://github.com/julian-alarcon/prospect-mail) - Prospect is an Outlook mail desktop client powered by Electron.
   - [Roundcube Webmail](https://github.com/roundcube/roundcubemail) - [roundcube.net](https://roundcube.net)
+  - [simplelogin.io](https://simplelogin.io/) - Receive and send emails anonymously.
+With email aliases, you can be anonymous online and protect your inbox against spams and phishing.
+Open source.
+Made and hosted in Europe.
   - [Thunderbird](https://www.thunderbird.net)
     - [Thunderbird Extensions](ps://addons.thunderbird.net)
       - [DeepDark for Thunderbird](https://addons.thunderbird.net/thunderbird/addon/deepdark-for-thunderbird/?src=cb-dl-rating) - Dark mode for Thunderbird UI.